 - No fees: speaking of fees, there are none with this account.
 That includes advisory fees and management fees.

-- $1 minimum: yep – it only takes $1 (and a Wealthfront investment account) to get rolling with this new account.
+- $1 minimum: yep – it only takes $1 to get rolling with this new account.

 - Fast and easy setup: you can actually set up a cash account from your phone in two minutes.

-The account pays 2.24% APY, which blows the national average of 0.10% APY out of the water.
+The account pays 5.00% APY, which is pretty good considering it’s also a checking account.
 Interest will accrue daily, and it’s credited to your account monthly–but usually within the first week of the next month.
 Remember that this interest rate can change as the market fluctuates.